RLNYC/consensys_final_project/README.md

 ## To run Dapp on local server
+Have ganache-cli running and use Truffle to migrate the contract to local network:
 - First, cd into "/client" subdirectory
 - Second, run $ npm install
 - Third, run $ npm run start"